-I obtained this recipe for cinnamon baked doughnuts from her cookbook Foolproof: Recipes You Can Trust, which I highly recommend to anyone wanting recipes that are beautiful and simple enough to put together, whether it’s for yourself or for a group of family and friends.
+If you’ve got her collection of cookbooks, then you can find these cinnamon baked doughnuts in her Foolproof: Recipes You Can Trust, which I highly recommend to anyone wanting recipes that are beautiful and simple enough to put together, whether it’s for yourself or for a group of family and friends.

-First of all, traditional fried doughnuts are made of dough that’s been activated with yeast.
-This means that there’s the tedious effort of kneading, rising, and waiting for the dough to actually be ready to be fried.
+Traditional fried doughnuts are made of dough that’s been activated with yeast, which also means that there’s the tedious effort of kneading, rising, and waiting for the dough to proof before you can cook them in oil.

 These baked doughnuts can be ready in 20 minutes, so when you crave a doughnut on a whim, these are perfect.